realifetech/ios-playbook/operations/codereviewandqa/README.md

 :x::white_check_mark: Test coverage of new code is 100%
 :x::white_check_mark: No functionality unintentionally deprecated
 :x::white_check_mark: Newly orphaned strings removed
 :x::white_check_mark: Newly orphaned images removed

+If changes are required, specify them in your comment.
+You can then edit your checklist when the changes have been made.

 ### References 📕
 - [Code smells](codesmells.pdf).
 Our favourites are below, with tips to fix inside the link ⬅.